image description

 For MCA, the best terms available for SMEs in Ireland can be found at GRID Finance.
 In general, a merchant cash advance will offer:

 • Flexible repayment terms.
-Your sales receipts will repay your loans by a % and repayments flex alongside your busy and quiet periods.
+Your sales receipts will repay your facility by a % and repayments flex alongside your busy and quiet periods.

 • Daily interest rates calculated against a typical cost of capital rate for 12% and 14% for a 12 month facility